Time Management Course - Improve your ability to plan and prioritise work and achieve all your goals

 We'll look at a number of tools and techniques for planning tasks and scheduling events so that the relationships between different tasks are recognised.

 You'll gain an understanding of how a delay in one area affects other areas (known as the critical path).

 We'll also explore the merits of planning both forwards and backwards.

-So, how do you handle that tricky art of saying no?
-Well, in this section of the time management course we'll explore some of the techniques that will help delegates say 'no', often without ever using the word.
+We'll explore some of the techniques that will help you say no, often without ever using the word.